menonvarun/andro_auto_framework/README.md

 - Emailable html report generation for test execution.

 -------------------
-Android automation testing tool with record and replay featuresAndroid automation testing tool with record and replay featuresAndroid automation testing tool with record and replay features
 ##Download

 Please go to the download page on github to download the latest version of bot-bot.